DeepInThought/deepbeats/README.md

 ### Build

-To build the binary for Deepbeatss run the command below.
+To build the binary for Deepbeats run the command below.
 This will generate a binary in the same directory with the name deepbeats.

 ```